KireinaHoro/jsteward.moe/content/pages/about-and-contact.md

 Title: Homepage
 Template: homepage
 Date: 2017-03-07 11:40:00
-Modified: 2021-12-12 11:50:00
+Modified: 2022-11-30 16:00:00
 Status: published
 Slug: about-and-contact
 save_as: index.html

-I'm currently a first-year [Direct Doctorate in Computer Science](https://inf.ethz.ch/doctorate/direct-doctorate-computer-science.html) student at ETH Zürich.
-I'm a member of the [Scalable Parallel Computing Lab](https://spcl.inf.ethz.ch/index.php) led by [Prof. Torsten Hoefler](http://htor.inf.ethz.ch/).
+I'm currently a second-year [Direct Doctorate in Computer Science](https://inf.ethz.ch/doctorate/direct-doctorate-computer-science.html) student at ETH Zürich.

-My research interests span the broad area of Computer Systems, especially in Computer Architecture, Embedded Systems, and High Performance Computing.
+My research interests span the broad area of Computer Systems, especially in Operating Systems, Computer Architecture, and Embedded Systems.
 I enjoy building highly performant and efficient systems via software and hardware approaches.
 My experience in FPGAs, system programming, and parallel programming, enables me to effectively solve many problems in these fields.
 You can find my full CV [here](/images/cv.pdf).

 I also keep a blog (updated irregularly) to record experiences when dealing with various interesting systems, from old-school Unix to Android to RISC-V-on-FPGA endeavors.
 Follow [this link](/blog_index.html) or the "Blog" link in the top right corner of this page to find out more.
 Don't hesitate to comment or contact me to discuss on topics I've covered!